aramisgithub/questpresentation/document.md

 ## The Dream Person

-- The dream person in Odyssey is \alert{Penelope} - She conforms to the archetype as she is /alert{married to Odysseus}
+- The dream person in Odyssey is \alert{Penelope}---She conforms to the archetype as she is /alert{married to Odysseus}

-- The dream person in Mulan is the \alert{Captain} - He conforms to the archetype as Mulan and the Captain \alert{like each other}
+- The dream person in Mulan is the \alert{Captain}---He conforms to the archetype as Mulan and the Captain \alert{like each other}

 ## Similarities